S-Brand5136/Jamsesh/README.md

 # Jamsesh

-Jamsesh is an event based service that allows user to create sessions for other musicians to join in on.
+Jamsesh is an event based service that allows user to create sessions to meet other local musicians

 ## Target Audience